RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/README.md

 **Technical Requirements**

-- This project can be done in any framework of your choice.
+- This project should be done using React.
 - This project should make use of the [Astro component library.](https://astro-components.netlify.app/)
 - You are free to use any third-party libraries.
 - Please feel free to reach out via email to our recruiter if you have any questions.